mjf1406/worksheet-generators/README.md

 2024/12/07

-- backend: added redis rate limiting to prevent lots of calls to the API
+- backend: added redis rate limiting to prevent lots of calls to the API, thanks to [Upstash](https://upstash.com/)
 - backend: student dashboards are now publicly accessible.
 It's secure because a bad actor would need to know two UUIDs, the class id and the student id in order to view the data.
 - STUDENT: added a basic assignments page to the student dashboard `/classes/[classId]/students/[studentId]/assignments`
 - fixed: Teaching-facing Student Dashboard now only counts actual negative behaviors as negative points